 Migrate Storage Sync from v10.3 to v11.x

 Storage Sync 11.x is built on top of 64-bit CentOS 7.3 version.
 This requires deploying a new virtual machine (VM) and moving the data disk to this VM.
-Please refer to the migration guide in order to move data and configuration from the existing VM to Storage Sync 11.x.
+Please refer to the migration guide to transfer data and configuration from the existing VM to Storage Sync 11.x.

 For previous versions of Storage Sync, please first upgrade to Storage Sync 10.3.

 The following upgrade paths are supported for this release: Version 10.3.x →11.x

 There is a total storage maximum of 16TB per Storage Sync instance.
 We recommend deploying multiple Storage Sync VMs if you need to access more than 16TB of storage at a specific location.